 Ndlovu continued to make an impact in Zimbabwean football after his retirement, as according to Zimbabwe’s Prime Minister Morgan Tsvangirai the brothers “made a significant contribution to culture in Zimbabwe.”

-The tragic death of his brother Adam, a former FC Zurich and international footballer, is a significant loss to Zimbabwean football, as his impact in local football was also immense.
+The tragic death of his brother Adam Ndlovu, a former FC Zurich and international footballer, is a significant loss to Zimbabwean football, as Adam’s impact in local football was also immense.
 He teamed up with his brother in developing the local game as coach of Chicken Inn, a competitive Zimbabwean top-flight club.

-Peter Ndlovu will always be known as one of Zimbabwe’s finest products and as his country mourns the loss of his brother, the footballing world should recognise one of the leading figures in African football.
+Peter Ndlovu will always be known as one of Zimbabwe’s finest products and as his country mourns the loss of his brother Adam, the footballing world should recognise one of the leading figures in African football.